cchitsiang/awesome-stars/topics.md

 ## hacktoberfest

+- [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.